 All your marketing material should uphold your brand visual identity.
 But it’s also important to make each piece look aesthetically pleasing.
 Human beings are visual in nature.

 So between two similar pieces of content, chances are that people will gravitate towards the ones which look more attractive to them.
-I would strongly recommend hiring a graphic designer to create your marketing material, at least the templates.
+I would strongly recommend hiring a graphic designer who can use design tools like Canva or Illustrator to create your marketing material, at least the templates.

 The information architecture should flow naturally, all content should be well-formatted, and the website should load fast on all browsers.